 The YDNP rangers tell me that there are 45 named dales...or maybe 49....other lists tell me 54!
 Most are tributaries to the main 'BIG 5', Wensleydale, Swaledale, Airedale, Wharfedale and Nidderdale.
 Just like these 5, each has its unique character, some are startlingly different.
 Those most recently explored are on my Originals page; you can also follow my Blog - or email me at firstname.lastname@example.org with the words ‘JOIN THE QUEST’ to receive the newest blogs by email!

-If you would like to view any of the originals shown here, or would like to discuss measurements, framing and prices, please do not hesitate to contact me.
-I would be delighted to hear from you.
+Several of these pieces are being exhibited around the Yorkshire Dales - if you would like to view a particular piece, or would like to discuss measurements, framing and prices, please do not hesitate to contact me.
+I can let you know its current location, or arrange a viweing at my home studio - I would be delighted to hear from you.

 My originals are generally priced between £700 - £1200, mainly depending on size.

 I have been working hard as I pursue my ‘QUEST’ to paint all the named Dales in the YDNP.
 Most titles therefore include the name of a particular Dale - do contact me if you have any queries or would like map references.
 See my About page or follow my Blog for more information.

 If you have a particular scene in mind, you might consider a personal commission: more information can be found under Commissions.

 Some of these images are also available in limited edition Prints.

 My print series are very limited – 32, 16 or sometimes just 12.
 They are available on quality fine art paper (framed behind glass to your taste); or on box canvas for a more contemporary look.
 They are mostly printed to order, so you can request a unique size and type of presentation.
 Some series are almost sold out so please check for availability.